Probability Distribution - Explained

 A probability distribution is a mathematical and statistical theory that describes the likelihood of the occurrence of the possible values of a random variable.
 A probability distribution assigns or plots the possible values of a variable based on the likelihood of their occurrence and whether the occurrence is minimum or maximum.
 To plot possible values using probability distribution, there are some critical factors that must be considered such as standard deviation, average, normal distribution, bell curve, and others.
 There are normal distributions used in obtaining the likely occurrence of the possible values that a random variable can take or assume.
 The normal distribution or bell curve is the most commonly used.
 Before a probability distribution can be done, the statistician or mathematician must be versed with the random variables available, all the possible outcomes each of the random variables can assume as well as the probability of the outcomes occurring.
 Also, generating data for probability distribution determines where a possible value should be plotted.

-A Little More on What is a Probability Distribution
+How is a Probability Distribution Used?

 The major types of probability distributions are;